 – Partner with community groups like CASA (Court Appointed Special Advocates) to raise up volunteers who will come alongside abused and neglected children.

-– Join forces with other churches in your community and form a pool of legal experts willing to help educate those caught up in child abuse cases.
+– If you have creative skills or handyman skills, volunteer with the local child abuse assessment centers to supply them with baby blankets, stuffed animals, children’s furniture, etc. You can find the local child abuse assessment center in your community at National Children’s Alliance by clicking here.– Join forces with other churches in your community and form a pool of legal experts willing to help educate those caught up in child abuse cases.
 Many grandparents are dealing with issues such as how to get custodial rights.
 Hold community-wide educational opportunities for those who are caring for abused children.

 – Partner with therapists and educate the community on how to identify child abuse and what steps to take, how to make a report of possible abuse, and how to address the fear of getting involved.

 – Go back to basics.
 Hold classes to teach people how to be a better neighbor, how to build community.
 We are becoming more fractured and isolated as a society.
 This isolation increases the chances for abuses to go unreported.

 – Take up a collection once a quarter and donate it to the local domestic violence shelter, or child abuse assessment center or child advocacy center.

 – Do a sermon series addressing the topic of marriage and why living together is not the healthiest choice for children.
 The more sexual partners a parent has the more likely the child will be exposed to someone who will abuse them, or the more likely it is that the child will be neglected.
 Neglect is the primary form of child abuse.
 We need to teach single parents that moving in with someone three or four weeks after meeting them poses danger to children.

 – Offer a place of healing prayer for those who have suffered abuse.